ReEntry/Hackathon/1-Pageish.md

 # Project Development

-1) Phase 1: Project Initiation.
+## 1) Phase 1:

+a.
+Project Initiation.

 This phase has two aspects.
 Empaneling the two committees necessary for project and kick-off.

 b.
 Empanel Steering Committee and Expert Advisory Panel: